demisto/content/Packs/MicrosoftEntraID/README.md

 ### Prerequisites
 - Create an **Azure event hub**.
 For more information, refer to Microsoft's official [documentation](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-create).
-- Make sure that you have at least Security Administrator role.
+- Make sure that you have at least a Security Administrator role.

 ### Stream logs to an event hub
 1. Sign in to the **Microsoft Entra admin center**.